GautamRaj-12/obsidian-git-sync/java-oops/01_introduction_to_oops.md

 - OOPs mean Object Oriented Programming System/Structure.
 - It is a programming paradigm or methodology.
 	- **Paradigm** can be termed as method to solve some problem or do some task.
-	- **Programming Paradigm**: It is an approach to solve problem using some programming language or also we can say it is a method to solve
+	- **Programming Paradigm**: It is an approach to solve problem using some programming language or also we can say it is a method to solve a problem using tools and techniques that are available to us following some approach.
 - Here Object means real world entity like Car, Bike, ATM etc.
 - Every real world entity has: properties and behavior(functionality)
 ## Procedural Programming vs OOPS